Guan Yu: Alternate account from the Shu Ji

 The Shu Ji mentioned that Sun Quan initially wanted to keep Guan Yu alive in the hope of using Guan Yu to help him counter Liu Bei and Cao Cao.
 However, his followers advised him against doing so by saying, "A wolf shouldn't be kept as a pet as it'll bring harm to the keeper.
 Cao Cao made a mistake when he refused to kill Guan Yu and landed himself in deep trouble.
 He even had to consider relocating the imperial capital elsewhere.
 How can Guan Yu be allowed to live?"
 Sun Quan then ordered Guan Yu's execution.

 Pei Songzhi disputed this account as follows:

 According to (Wei Zhao's) Book of Wu, when Sun Quan sent Pan Zhang to block Guan Yu's retreat route, Guan Yu was executed after he was captured.
 Linju was about 200 to 300 li away from Jiangling, so how was it possible that Guan Yu was kept alive while Sun Quan and his subjects discussed whether to execute him or not?
 The claim that 'Sun Quan wanted to keep Guan Yu alive for the purpose of using him to counter Liu Bei and Cao Cao' does not make sense.
 It was probably meant to silence smart people.

 Posthumous honours

 Sun Quan sent Guan Yu's head to Cao Cao, who arranged a noble's funeral for Guan Yu and had his head properly buried with full honours.
 In October or November 260, Liu Shan granted Guan Yu the posthumous title "Marquis Zhuangmou" (壯繆侯).
 According to posthumous naming rules in the Yi Zhou Shu, "mou" was meant for a person who failed to live up to his reputation.
+(Note: However, in Zhao Yun's biography, it was recorded that the posthumous names granted to Guan Yu, Zhang Fei, Ma Chao, Pang Tong, Huang Zhong and Zhao Yun were considered honours.
+Therefore, "mou" could actually be referring to a positive posthumous name instead.
+One such name could be "mu" (穆); in the Yizhoushu, "mu" was meant for a person who carried out de and/or upheld yi.)